 The College recognises it as the responsibility of the Student Representatives to gather feedback from the class groups they are representing, in order to engage in constructive and worthwhile discussions.
 In turn, they then expect the outcome of these discussions to be reported back to their fellow students.
 The ultimate objective of the SSLC is to work with their departments to find solutions to any problems that they encounter.

 Student Representatives are elected democratically by each class group in a ballot, organised by the Principal, or academic support staff.
 Each group will nominate their representative.
 The decision of the class is normally indicated by a show of hands or ballot paper.
-This ballot is conducted in the first few weeks of the course, or in the case of a 12 week course, it is conducted in the first week.
+This ballot is conducted in the sixth week of the course.